luke-morris-27/project1/README.md

 ghc prefix.hs -o calc.exe

-Then, it can be run with .\calc.exe or .\calc.exe -b
+Then, the program can be run with .\calc.exe or .\calc.exe -b

+When giving input to the program, it must be a valid prefix expression with spaces in between the characters, like + 1 2 Press enter to get result of expression.
+Use $ to use history references, e.g. $2 is the 2nd value in history.
+Type quit to end program. -b and --batch activate batch mode.